propel-ventures/docker-kubernetes-training/from-docker-to-kubernetes/1-Basics.md

 docker run -d -P --name banana-smith-container nginx
 ```

-`-d` runs Docker in *detached mode*, and `-P` publishes all exposed ports so we can access it. `banana-smith` is what we're naming the container - feel free to change it to any name you want.
+`-d` runs Docker in *detached mode*, and `-P` publishes all exposed ports so we can access it. `banana-smith-container` is what we're naming the container - feel free to change it to any name you want.
 We can then find out how to access the site by running:

 ```
 docker port banana-smith-container